 Read on below to see how we crunched the numbers and how each city ranked.
 If you live in or really close to one of these cities, and you're single, you should probably get out more often.
 And stop staring at your phone.
 Just sayin'.

-The most boring place in New Jersey?
-That would be Ringwood.
+The most boring place in new jersey?
+That would be Oakland.

 So we researched the internet for a database that contains all that information.

 How we crunched the numbers for the Garden State

 We threw a lot of criteria at this one in order to get the best, most complete results possible.
 Using the 2014-2018 American Community Survey Census data produced for the state of new jersey, we looked at every single city in the state.
 We paid particular attention to: